Take the next step in strengthening the foundation of your life and ministry!

 Throughout the school we will practice Bible meditation several moments of the week.

-Every other week you’ll get together in mentor groups, processing what you’re learning, how you are growing and encouraging one another.
+Every other week you’ll get together in growth groups, processing what you’re learning, how you are growing and encouraging one another.
 Bible For Life puts an emphasis on learning together, through these mentor groups, but also group assignments and discussion.

 Our weeks will further include times of worship and intercession.
-All in all, a full week – including lectures, assignments, outreach, work duties and everything else mentioned above – will be roughly 50 hours.
+All in all, a full learning week – including lectures, assignments, outreach, work duties and everything else mentioned above – will be roughly 50 hours.

 Check out what’s happening in our schools and follow us on Instagram